TuKDoan/video-ascii/README.md

-A ssimple python package to play videos in a terminal using [ASCII](https://en.wikipedia.org/wiki/ASCII) characters.
+A simple python package to play videos in a terminal using [ASCII](https://en.wikipedia.org/wiki/ASCII) characters.

 ## Requirements